5/8/2025

 Chief Financial Officer

 Just trying to get through Q2 here, Chris.
-I think too early to tell, right?
+Yeah, you know, I think too early to tell, right?
 I mean, as we work through, you know, 26 planning in the back half of the year, we'll obviously have a lot more visibility and understanding around the environment.
-We'll certainly have a lot better visibility and understanding around kind of how do we think about pricing for next year, and a lot of these initiatives that Stefan, you know, has kicked off with the teams, and really trying to drive this concept of a standardized production system and operational excellence.
-So I'd put that into the more to come category at this point, but certainly doing the things necessary now to give ourselves the best chance for further expansion going forward.
+We'll certainly have a lot better visibility and understanding around kind of as we think about pricing for next year.
+And a lot of these initiatives that Stefan, you know, has kicked off with the teams and really trying to drive this concept of a standardized production system and operational excellence.
+So I'd put that into the more to come category of but certainly doing the things necessary now to give ourselves the best chance for further expansion going forward.

 speaker